Paul Tracy: 2004–2012

 Tracy had to renegotiate his contract with Forsythe for the 2008 season or be fired.
 He agreed to stay with Forsythe after speaking with IRL chief Tony George about joining the IRL since he feared his CCWS seat was at risk.
-Following the unification of CCWS and the IRL in February 2008, Forsythe concentrated on the lower-tier Atlantic Championship following the Toyota Grand Prix of Long Beach due to Gerald Forsythe's animosity towards George, while Tracy sought George's help in signing with a competitive IndyCar team.
+Following the unification of CCWS and the IRL in February 2008, Forsythe concentrated on the Atlantic Championship following the Toyota Grand Prix of Long Beach due to Gerald Forsythe's animosity towards George, while Tracy sought George's help in signing with a competitive IndyCar team.
 Tracy and Forsythe agreed for him to race in Long Beach despite a contract dispute over a stipulation that it field a car for him or let him race for another squad, (Note: After the season, Tracy sued Gerald Forsythe via the United States District Court for the Northern District of Illinois for claims of two breaches of his contract regarding payment of $2.3 million.
 Forsythe's motion to strike the allegations made in the case was denied.) finishing 11th.
 Following that, he made a one-time IRL entry at the Rexall Edmonton Indy driving Vision Racing's third car, the No. 22 Dallara-Honda run by Walker Racing after he was unable to run IndyCar's four road course races with the team.
 Tracy qualified 16th and finished fourth despite a pit-to-car radio issue.
 He made no more appearances with Vision Racing due to George's sponsorship problems.